crisaliscarrion/HotelBookings/README.md

 # Recommendations:

-Based on the insights and findings above, we would recommend the [stakeholder team] to consider the following:
+Based on the insights and findings above, we would recommend to consider the following:

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**
+* Collaborate with travel agencys and tour agencys to create marketing campaigns.
+Offer a booking discount for other channels to increase numbers of bookings.

+*Introduce a charge for cancelleling a booking and require every booking to have a deposit.

+* Offer discounts or create special offer for low bookings months like November and December.

 # References

 Mostipak, J. (2020).
 Hotel booking demand.
 Retrieved from https://www.kaggle.com/datasets/jessemostipak/hotel-booking-demand

-* Specific observation that is related to a recommended action. **Recommendation or general guidance based on this observation.**